SazzadSH/Local-IT-Job-Finder/README.md

 # Local IT Job Finder
 ## Introduction
-Desktop application built on JavaSE to scrape IT job circulars from various Bangladeshi online job portals.
+Desktop based Web scraping & parsing application built on JavaSE to fetch IT job circulars from various Bangladeshi online job portals.
 It collects IT Job circulars from job portal and store them in local database and provides features to search and view according to user's need.

 ## Job Portals